NAS Part 1: Certificate in foreshore and underwater archaeology

 How much does the course cost?

-The cost of the Part 1 course will vary depending on venue and other costs, please visit the course diary for more informaiton on current courses and fees.
+The cost of fieldschools, scheduled and bespoke courses will vary depending on the course venue and other costs.
+Please visit the course diary for more information on current courses and fees.

-Please note that the course fee does not include any entrance or membership fees required by venues where courses may be held, including Stoney Cove, Vobster Quay, Capernwray, Guildenburgh Water, Buckland Lake and Chepstow.
+Please note that the course fee does not include any entrance or membership fees required by venues where courses may be held, such as Stoney Cove.

 What participants thought...